Nish0483/decentralizedVotingSystem/README.md

 #### Ethereum Smart Contracts - Written in Solidity, these contracts manage the voting process and candidate information on the Ethereum blockchain.

-#### Discord Bot - A Discord bot that listens to events on the Ethereum blockchain and sends notifications to a specified Discord channel when votes are cast.Message '!candidates'  to get current poll
+#### Discord Bot - A Discord bot that listens to events on the Ethereum blockchain and sends notifications to a specified Discord channel when votes are cast.
+* Message '!candidates'  to get current poll

 ## Prerequisites
 Before you begin, make sure you have the following:

-#### Node.js and npm installed
+* Node.js and npm installed
-#### Truffle/remix ide for Ethereum contract development
+* Truffle/remix ide for Ethereum contract development
-#### Discord bot token
+* Discord bot token
-#### Infura or other Ethereum node API key
+* Infura or other Ethereum node API key

 ## Installation
 Clone the repository: